-10 Effective Tips for Hair Care During Pregnancy
+Hair Care During Pregnancy – 10 Effective Tips

 Why Do You See Changes in Hair During Pregnancy?

-Although the hair growth and texture seems healthy during the pregnancy, it is after childbirth that the hair loss and damage will be apparent.
+Although the hair growth and texture seem healthy during the pregnancy, it is after childbirth that the hair loss and damage will be apparent.
 Therefore, it is important to care for your tresses during pregnancy.
-Read on to know how you can do that.
+Read on to learn about pregnancy-safe hair care.

 There are several things that you can do to ensure your hair remains healthy and lustrous during and immediately after pregnancy.
-You can also minimise hair fall post-delivery using some of these tips.
+You can also minimise hair fall post-delivery using some of these hair care tips during pregnancy.

 1. Oil Massage